-A vertical line separates the "Process of intelligence" from the "Process of Non intelligence".
-The text "Intelligence is a process, not a result" is written in red.
+A horizontal line with two arrows pointing right is labeled "Process of intelligence" above the first arrow and "Process of Non intelligence" above the second arrow.
+To the right of the arrows, the text "Intelligence is a process, not a result" is written in red.